xi-editor/xi-mac/CONTRIBUTING.md

 [help wanted](https://github.com/xi-editor/xi-editor/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and/or
 [easy](https://github.com/xi-editor/xi-editor/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy)
 are good places to start.
-If you can't find anything there, feel free to ask on Zulip, or play around with the editor and try to identify something that _you_ think is missing.
+If you can't find anything there, feel free to ask on Zulip or IRC, or play around with the editor and try to identify something that _you_ think is missing.

 ### Before you start work